viktor-shcherb/open-user-state/README.md

 Returns the currently selected repository for the authenticated user in the form `{ repo: string }`.

+### `GET /api/profile`

+Returns `{ username, avatar, patValid, repo }` for the authenticated user.
+`patValid` indicates whether the stored PAT successfully fetches the account information from GitHub.

 ### `POST /api/file`

-Commits a new text file to the selected repository.
-The JSON payload should include `path`, `content` and optionally a `message` used as the commit message.
-If the repository does not exist, it will be created automatically before committing the file.
+Commits a text file to the selected repository.
+The JSON payload should include `path`, `content` and optionally a commit `message`.
+The file is created if it does not exist or overwritten when the contents differ.
+The repository will be created automatically if missing.

 ### `GET /api/file`

 Retrieves the raw text at the given `path` from the selected repository.
 The path is provided as a query parameter.
-When the file or repository is missing `content` will be `null` in the response.
+When the file or repository is missing the response is `404`.

 ### `GET /api/files`

-Lists the files under a directory in the selected repository.
+Lists the entries under a directory in the selected repository.
 Pass the `path` query parameter to specify the directory (or omit for the repo root).
-The response is an array like `{ files: string[] }` containing the entry names.
+The response is an array like `{ files: string[] }` containing file and folder names.

+## Error Codes

+All error responses use the JSON shape `{ "error": "CODE" }`.
+Consult [docs/errors.md](docs/errors.md) for a list of possible codes and the routes that may produce them.